openmobilityfoundation/mobility-data-specification/policy/README.md

 - Fields in MDS marked 'Required if available' are still returned if available, and are not affected by the Requirements endpoint.
 - To reference fields that are lower in a heirarchy, use [dot separated notation](https://docs.oracle.com/en/database/oracle/oracle-database/18/adjsn/simple-dot-notation-access-to-json-data.html#GUID-7249417B-A337-4854-8040-192D5CEFD576), where a dot between field names represents one nested level deeper into the data structure.
 E.g. 'gps.heading' or 'features.properties.rules.vehicle_type_id'.
 - To require [Greography Driven Events](/general-information.md#geography-driven-events), simply include the `event_geographies` field for either the Agency or Provider API `api_name`.
 Per how GDEs work, `event_location` will then not be returned, and the `changed_geographies` vehicle state `event_type` will be used.
+- [While in beta](#beta-limitations), items marked as required will only be considered a 'request' by providers, unless agencies have communicated with providers outside of MDS.

 [Top][toc]